 Because printing capabilities have evolved so much, color no longer needs to be applied by hand.
 But there are still ornament collections at Bronner’s that are done this way with glitter!
 Our glass penguin family ornaments and glass snowman family ornaments are a perfect example.
 “The black on the snowmen and penguins is screened on.
 Then the colored glitter is all applied by hand,” explained Shannon.

 “What goes around comes around.” … “What’s old is new.”
 The old adage is definitely true!

 In recent years I’ve seen the magic of ice crackle ornaments returning.
-But what surprised me when looking through the ornament room was that what I had perceived to be a “new” ornament style making its appearance in Bronner’s store was actually inspired by ornaments from Bronner’s early years: ornaments filled with angel hair.
+But there was one style that had surprised me when looking through the ornament room!
+What I had perceived to be a “new” ornament style making its appearance in Bronner’s store, was actually inspired by ornaments from Bronner’s early years: ornaments filled with angel hair.

 DIY ANGEL HAIR CHRISTMAS ORNAMENT

-Some other cool styles that I had seen in the ornament archive were ornaments filled with tinsel garland, tinsel icicles, or small tinsel branches.
+Other cool styles from the ornament archive were ornaments filled with tinsel garland, tinsel icicles, or small tinsel branches.
 Lori shows you how to recreate this cool effect as well:

 STANDING THE TEST OF TIME

 If you loved this post, you’ll love finding (or reading) about many of Bronner’s artifacts in this Scavenger Hunt!